JuliaGPU/CUDA.jl/README.md

 2. Install the CUDA toolkit (not all versions are supported, you might need to install an older version).

+   You also need to make sure your toolkit ships device library bitcode files, named `libdevice.*.bc`.
+If the toolkit is installed in a nonstandard location, you will need to define the `NVVMIR_LIBRARY_DIR` environment variable, pointing to the directory containing the `libdevice` bitcode files.

+  Note that these files are only part of recent CUDA toolkits (version 5.5 or greater), so if you're using an older version you will need to get a hold of these files.

 3. Install a version of Julia with PTX support, and use that `julia` binary for all future steps.